 - out of the inbox and in a read state e.g. things that don’t need my attention at all (but I would still like to keep them for record).

-A preview of my filters (please, don’t mind the blurred text):
+A preview of my filters (please, don’t mind the redacted text):

 What started out as an effort to keep my inbox tidy, has expanded to include my outbox as well.
 It acts as an extension to the threaded email view of Gmail, whereby I’m able to group emails across multiple related threads.
 The effect of labels has reverberated into my work life, where I would’ve gone crazy due to the plethora of emails in my work accounts if it was not for the labels to keep all the unnecessary alerts (yes, I said what-should-not-be-said) at bay.